murple1/MinUI-murt/README.md

 NOTE:

-Importantly, all credit to folks who actually did the work. someone else made minui, and others wrote the code for the modifications included here, linked below.
+Importantly, all credit to folks who actually did the work. i obvi didnt make minui, and others wrote the code for the modifications included here, linked below.

 https://github.com/shauninman/MinUI/pull/24